gdbooks/TileBasedGamesInOpenTK/Iso_MakeItems.md

 Trying to compile the game now you will get some compiler errors.
 This is because we changed the constructor, but not where it gets called.

 In **Game.cs** make a new member integer, let's call it ```spriteSheetInstnace```.
 In the Initialize function, load the isometric sprite sheet into this.
 In the Shutdown function, don't forget to unload the image.
 Finally, where the new bullet is added, pass ```spriteSheetInstnace``` in as the last argument.

+**Run the game**, everything should more or less work as before.
+The bullet being shot in overhead view might look a little off center, but that's ok.

+###Isometric projection
+Now that both bullets and items work in a 2D verhead view (that is, they work in world space) lets make them work in an isometric view by applying the proper projections and offsets!